Characterization of the strong divisibility property for generalized Fibonacci polynomials: The gcd properties of familiar GFPs and questions

 \begin{enumerate} \item Let $\{G_{n}^{*}(x)\}$ and $\{ S_{n}(x)\}$ be generalized Fibonacci polynomial sequences of Lucas type and Fibonacci type, respectively.
 If $S_{n}(x) $ is not the equivalent of $G_{n}^{*}(x)$, what is the $\gcd(G_{k}^{*}(x),S_{m}(x))$?
 We believe that the answer is: $1$ or $x$.

-\item Let $\{G_{n}(x)\}$ and $\{S_{n}(x)\}$ be two different Fibonacci polynomial sequences of the same type, then do they satisfy the strong divisibility property?
+\item If $\{G_{n}(x)\}$ and $\{S_{n}(x)\}$ are two different generalized Fibonacci polynomial sequences of the same type, then do they satisfy the strong divisibility property?

-\item ({\bf Conjecture.}) The GFP $T_{n}$ and $S_{m}$ satisfy the strong divisibility property if and only if $T_{n}$ and $S_{m}$ are both of Fibonacci type and they belong to the same generalized Fibonacci polynomial sequence.
-Theorems \ref{combine:gcd:Lucas:Fibobacci} and \ref{gcd:property:fibonacci} are evidence that the conjecture is true.
+\item ({\bf Conjecture.}) The GFPs $T_{n}$ and $S_{m}$ satisfy the strong divisibility property if and only if $T_{n}$ and $S_{m}$ are both of Fibonacci type and they belong to the same generalized Fibonacci polynomial sequence.
+Theorems \ref{combine:gcd:Lucas:Fibobacci}, \ref{gcd:property:fibonacci}, and \cite[Lemma 4]{bliss} suggest that the conjecture is true.